 - For purposes of determining your vesting service, all periods of service with the CNW will be treated as if it were service as a Union Pacific employee (based on the Plan's service rules after December 31, 1998). - Your CNW service before January 1, 1996, will not count as credited service, except certain periods of CNW agreement service recognized under the Plan as described below.
 Your benefit (if any) for this service will be paid from the CNW plan. - If you transferred from CNW to the Company as an agreement employee and later transfer to covered employment, your CNW agreement service may count as credited service under the Plan's rules for agreement service after December 31, 1998, provided you were a covered employee after 1998.
-For purposes of this determination, only covered employment after December 31, 1995, will be used (see "If You Have Agreement Employment" on Page 11). - Only compensation from covered employment after December 31, 1995, will be used in determining your final average compensation under the Plan.
+For purposes of this determination, only covered employment after December 31, 1995 (and, after December 31, 2017, only if you are active participant), will be used (see "If You Have Agreement Employment" on Page 11). - Only compensation from covered employment after December 31, 1995 (and, after December 31, 2017, only if you are an active participant), will be used in determining your final average compensation under the Plan.